dimanyfantakis/WorldBankDataVisualization/README.md

 ### Description

-A Web Application developed using a NodeJS backend and a ReactJS frontend that connects to a MySQL database, populated with data regarding countries' measurements gathered from [WorldBank][worldbank-url], and runs dynamic queries to visualize them using Line Bar and Scatter charts
+A Web Application developed using a NodeJS backend and a ReactJS frontend that connects to a MySQL database, populated with data regarding countries' measurements gathered from [WorldBank][worldbank-url], that runs dynamic queries to visualize them using Line, Bar and Scatter charts

 ### Tech Stack